JacobSamro/ngx-spellchecker/readme.md

 Returns:
  * An object with the fields `misspelled`, which contains a boolean, and `suggestions`, which contains an array of strings.

+#### addRegexp(regexp)

+This method adds a regular expression that will be used to verify if a word is valid even though is not on the dictionary.

+This might useful for avoid marking as misspelled some special words, such as that numbers, emails or URL addresses.

+Parameters:
+ * `regex`: a regular expression object.

+#### clearRegexp

+This methods removes all previous regular expressions added using the mehod `addRegexp()`.

 Add dictionaries
 ----------------